This article was last updated on December 15, 2020.

 Popular Davidson coffee shop’s first Charlotte location

-Background: Summit Coffee Co. opened on Main Street in Davidson in 1998.
-A Summit opened on the campus of nearby Davidson College in 2013 and in downtown Asheville in 2017.
+Background: Summit Coffee Co. started on Main Street in Davidson in 1998.
+A location opened on the campus of nearby Davidson College in 2013 and in downtown Asheville in 2017.
 “We always wanted to take a crack at Charlotte,” co-owner Brian Helfrich says.
 Summit artistic director and Brian’s wife, Tyler Helfrich, used to live in NoDa so the couple had been looking to expand into the neighborhood for years.

 Coronavirus pivot: In March, when all Summit locations shut down, the company pivoted with a temporary coffee drive-thru in an old Wells Fargo bank in Davidson.
 The primary goal of the drive-thru was to keep their staff employed, but the business took off, lasting 10 weeks and drawing lines of cars.

-Brian says without the drive-thru, this expansion into Charlotte probably would have not happened.
+Brian says without the drive-thru, this expansion into Charlotte probably would not have happened.
 “It ultimately helped save the business.”